bbauska/W3Cx-3of5/README.md

 Summary of path mode principles

-1. Call drawing methods that work in path mode, for example call ctx.rect(...) instead of ctx.strokeRect(...) or ctx.fillRect(...)
+1. Call drawing methods that work in path mode, for example call ctx.rect(...) instead of ctx.strokeRect(...) or ctx.fillRect(...),

-2. Call ctx.stroke() or ctx.fill() to draw the buffer's contents
+2. Call ctx.stroke() or ctx.fill() to draw the buffer's contents,

 3. Beware that the buffer is never emptied, two consecutive calls to ctx.stroke() will draw the buffer contents twice!
-Instead, use ctx.beginPath() to empty it if needed
+Instead, use ctx.beginPath() to empty it if needed,

-4. It is possible to empty the buffer by calling ctx.beginPath()
+4. It is possible to empty the buffer by calling ctx.beginPath(),

-5. Path drawing is faster than immediate drawing (parallelization is possible)
+5. Path drawing is faster than immediate drawing (parallelization is possible).

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch3-4-2">3.4.2 A Warning</h3>
 <!------------------------------------------------------------------------------------------------>

-<b>Warning</b>: you do not need to spend too much time on each part of this sub-section
+<b>Warning</b>: you do not need to spend too much time on each part of this sub-section.

 You do not need to memorize or learn by heart all the examples in the following pages.
 They are given as references.
 There will be no quizzes about curves as they are not often done "by hand", but are generated by tools such as Adobe Illustrator or online generators.